Akin-ola/Alx-Capstone-Project/Capstone_Project_Api/README.md

 I configured MySQL database in the project in place of the django SQLite3.

 I had a database bug, I must add this to this file, it has to do with my customUser implementation, I had to drop the database for another one.
-Not as simple as this.
+Not as simple as this, I persevered.

 The following are my API endpoints with their methods.